d-rec/drec-origin/docs/platform-overview/platform-architecture.md

 This means that both the device and the group add are associated with the same org.

-Also used device group added on comparing the (countryCode,fuelcode, standard compliance )
+Also used device group added on comparing the (countryCode,fuelCode, standard compliance )

 Create Group based on the criteria